Reverse-Gentrification of the Literary World

 Description

-Launched by the summer ’04 award-winning best-seller Brooklyn Noir, Akashic Books continues its groundbreaking series of original noir anthologies.
-Each book is comprised of all-new stories, each one set in a distinct neighborhood or location within the respective city.
+Akashic Books continues its groundbreaking series of original noir anthologies, launched in 2004 with Brooklyn Noir.
+Each story is set in a distinct neighborhood or location within the city of the book.

 Brand-new stories by: Diana Gabaldon, Lee Child, James Sallis, Luis Alberto Urrea, Jon Talton, Megan Abbott, Charles Kelly, Robert Anglen, Patrick Millikin, Laura Tohe, Kurt Reichenbaugh, Gary Phillips, David Corbett, Don Winslow, Dogo Barry Graham, and Stella Pope Duarte.